jisazaTappsi/shatter/README.md

 `output_args`: Dictionary with the values for the arguments when output is a function.

-`default`: Value returned when non of the conditions are True.
+`default`: Value returned when non of the rules are True.

 Helper Classes